We often tell our candidates to tweak their resumes into a form that gives the essential information about them within 6 seconds.

 Great.
 Now we can start to work!

 Got feedback?
 We’d love to hear your thoughts on a perfect CV.
-You can drop us a line here or simply apply to our program and see how far you get (probably pretty far if you’re reading this blog all the way here)!
+You can drop us a line in the chat or simply apply to our program and see how far you get (probably pretty far if you’re reading this blog all the way here)!

 Startuplifers is a student-run nonprofit and internship program that sends the brightest minds in the Nordics to learn by doing as interns at startups in California and Asia.
 After getting accepted to the talent pool, we help you to improve your application, coach you to the interviews, take care of the flights and visas and include you to a tight-knit network of Lifers and alumni!